zeta-chain/docs/docs/developers/omnichain/tutorials/hello.md

 ### Deploy the contract to the ZetaChain testnet

-Execute the following command to deploy `HelloZeta` contract to the `athens`
+Execute the following command to deploy `HelloZeta` contract to the `zeta_testnet` testnet:
-testnet:

 ```
 npx hardhat deploy --network zeta_testnet